broesamle/RustWorkshop/minimals/README.md

 As I mentioned above, programming languages were designed to mediate between the technical complexities and the way humans prefer to think.
 Variables are the first feature we will learn in this respect.

 #### Start your first rust project
-To do so, you will now set up your machine so that you can actually use Rust.

-TODO: Link to how to set up a machine for coding.

 ### Step1: Your first project